Brainstem

 - Location: Central basis pontis — non-inflammatory demyelination

-- Risk factors: Alcoholism, malnutrition, liver disease, hypokalemia
+- Risk factors: Alcoholism, malnutrition, liver disease, hypokalemia, chronic hyponatremia

 - Clinical features: